Table of Contents

 - “Specs” of rust or other particles: Along with sediment from your well or supply, it is possible that there is corrosion and deterioration in your pipes.

 Step 2: Test!
-Test your water to see what’s in it to begin with!
-It is easy to find water testing kits these days, and the Environmental Protection Agency (EPA) has a list of all the certified laboratories in each state at its site: https://www.epa.gov/dwlabcert/contact-information-certification-programs-and-certified-laboratories-drinking-water.
+Test it to see what’s in it to begin with!
+It is easy to find testing kits these days, and the Environmental Protection Agency (EPA) has a list of all the certified laboratories in each state at its site: https://www.epa.gov/dwlabcert/contact-information-certification-programs-and-certified-laboratories-drinking-water.

-In addition to testing on your own, if your water is supplied through a municipal system, you should request a “water quality” report from your town or city.
-It would be a good idea to do both – this way you can compare what the town’s report says to the results from your own, which will test the water at the point of use: your own tap!
+In addition to testing on your own, if you have a supply through a municipal system, you should request a “water quality” report from your town or city.
+It would be a good idea to do both – this way you can compare what the town’s report says to the results from your own, which will test at the point of use: your own tap!

 Step 3: Ask!
 Ask yourself what it is you wish to have removed from your water.
-While you may already have an idea of what you find distasteful or objectionable in your water, your test results may alert you to additional contaminants that you may not have known about before.
+While you may already have an idea of what you find distasteful or objectionable, your test results may alert you to additional contaminants that you may not have known about before.

-For example, you may have known that your water had a “sulfur” like taste which you wanted to alleviate, but once your test results came back, you discovered that you also have traces of lead or fluoride or another material that you would prefer to remove.
+For example, you may have known that you had a “sulfur” like taste which you wanted to alleviate, but once your test results came back, you discovered that you also have traces of lead or fluoride or another material that you would prefer to remove.

 Step 4: Compare!
 Next you will want to compare the various options available to you.
 Again, we will be able to help guide you in your selection process.
 You will be able to compare POE (Point of Entry) systems to POU (Point of Use) systems.
 You can compare prices as well.